BankovniIdentita/BankID-examples/README.md

 # Czech BankID examples

-This project is devoted to code examples for integration on the [Czech Banking Identity](https://www.bankid.cz) solution (Czech BankID).
+This project is dedicated to code examples for integration on the [Czech Banking Identity](https://www.bankid.cz) solution (Czech BankID).
 Samples can be tested directly against the Sandbox, which is available through the BankID [Developer Portal](https://developer.bankid.cz).